SNAPPING

 Radicalwomen

-Use this interactive map to explore the stories of some of the radical women of Saffron Walden.
+Use this map to explore the stories of some of the radical women of Saffron Walden.

 All of these women kicked against their perceived place/role in society to create change in their community and/or explore their own creative output and interests.